SoySauceLab/CollectionKit/README.md

 view.collectionAnimator = WobbleAnimator()
 ```

-Note: that `WobbleAnimator`, `ZoomAnimator`, & `EdgeShrinkAnimator` are not provided with CollectionKit.
-But feel free to grab it from the example project and use them in your project.
+Note: that in order to use  `WobbleAnimator`, you have to include `pod "CollectionKit/WobbleAnimator"` subspec to your podfile.

 #### Please checkout the example project to see many of these examples in action.